crs4/pydoop/docs/tutorial/mapred_api.rst

 While :ref:`Pydoop Script <pydoop_script_tutorial>` allows to solve many problems with minimal programming effort, some tasks require a broader set of features.
-If your data is not structured into simple text lines, for instance, you may need to write a record reader; if you need to change the way intermediate keys are assigned to reducers, you have to write your own partitioner.
+If your data is not simple text with one record per line, for instance, you may need to write a record reader; if you need to change the way intermediate keys are assigned to reducers, you have to write your own partitioner.
 These components are accessible via the Pydoop MapReduce API.